SimonZhang04/SimonZhang04/README.md

 I'm Simon.
 I have a passion for environmental sustainability, video games, and problem solving!

 * :globe_with_meridians: Currently learning more React
-* 💻 Experience with Java, Python, React, Kotlin, HTML/CSS
+* 💻 Experience with Java, Python, React, C, HTML/CSS
 * 😮 Looking to get into Raspberry Pi projects and game developement
 * :musical_note: Learning to play guitar